Science and medicine have developed in recent years in the area of pregnancy, maternal and fetal health.

 Screening tests for Down syndrome in pregnancy:

-In addition to the genetic screening tests carried out for the couple in most cases before or during pregnancy, there are screening tests (covered by the health funds) during pregnancy, aimed at detecting chromosomal disorders in the itself.
+In addition to the genetic screening tests carried out for the couple in most cases before or during pregnancy, there are screening tests (covered by the health funds) during pregnancy, aimed at detecting chromosomal disorders in the fetus itself.

 The routine screening tests have an ability to identify Down syndrome that is about 90% accurate.